bpype/blender-studio-pipeline/docs/td-guide/project-tools-setup.md

 # Project Tools Setup

-::: warning Work in Progress
+::: warning Linux & Mac Only
-15 Oct.
-2023 - The content of this page is currently being edited/updated.
+The terminal commands on this page are designed to be run on a linux/mac systems.
+Commands require modifications to file paths to run on Windows.
 :::

 ## Introduction